hoehermann/purple-presage/README.md

 ##### Notes

-Needs a whooping 6 GB of disk space during build! 😳 And, depending on the amount of concurrenty, several gigabytes of RAM, too.
+Needs a whooping 6 GB of disk space during build! 😳 And, depending on the amount of concurrency, several gigabytes of RAM, too.